Euro gains on rising hopes of Greek debt deal

 Central banks will also be in focus in the coming days with the Federal Reserve and the Bank of England both due to release minutes from their latest policy meetings on Wednesday.

-Greece also intends to ask for an extension of its loan agreement with the euro zone on Wednesday, a source in Brussels said, distinguishing this from the country's full bailout programme.
+Greece also intends to ask for an extension of its loan agreement with the euro zone on Wednesday, a source in Brussels said, distinguishing this from the country's full bailout program.

 (Additional reporting by Anirban Nag in London; Editing by Jeffrey Benkoe and James Dalgleish)